r-richmond/r-richmond.github.io.source/content/post/2018-09-22-dbeaver-bigquery.md

 # 7) Troubleshooting

   * If you receive `[Simba][BigQueryJDBCDriver](100004) HttpTransport IO error : 403 Forbidden` make sure you've created a service account with the necessary permissions.
-  * As of Dbeaver 5.2.0 Dbeaver is unable to return arrays of ints and other numerics
+  * -As of Dbeaver 5.2.0 Dbeaver is unable to return arrays of ints and other numerics-
     * e.g., select [1, 2] as ids results in `org.jkiss.dbeaver.model.exec.DBCException: SQL Error [10140] [22003]: [Simba][JDBC](10140) Error converting value to long.`
-    * You can still use